America, 1776

 The outside points of reference these people had were primarily two: The Bible and John Locke’s Second Treatise on Government.

 The Bible is a large book, written by a significant number of people over many centuries.
-And while it can be used to support all sorts of ideas, it places rulers in a highly critical light, and as less righteous than the virtuous poor.
+And while it can be used to support varied ideas, it very clearly places rulers in a highly critical light, and as less righteous than the virtuous poor.

 Locke’s Second Treatise on Government is a fundamental work of political theory, and should still be read by most everyone.
 (It’s not long and the old language isn’t that hard to understand.)
 The American founders (Sam Adams in particular) revered it and referred to it often.